ARTICLE

 The MPA is designed to protect the biodiversity of the islands and the surrounding waters.

-Some agriculture and fishing are allowed in the MPA, and tourism is the area’s most important economic activity.
+Some agriculture and fishing are allowed in the MPA, and is the area’s most important economic activity.
 More than 100,000 people visit the Galapagos Islands every year.
 The sustainable use practices of the MPA seek to balance the demands of the tourist industry and the pristine habitats tourists seek.

 Environmental goals